tbsklg/dans-kata/README.md

 # Usage

 ## Input File
-A text file containing the tunes is required.
+A `input.txt` file containing the tunes is required.
+The file should be located at ```app/resources/```.
 For example, the content should look like the following:

 ```
 DADF#AD